dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/_index.md

 weight = 50
 +++

-The audit worksheet is a comprehensive module designed to streamline and enhance the coder audit process.
+The audit module provides comprehensive functionality designed to streamline and enhance the coder audit process.
 With its automated functionality, this tool efficiently compares coder-assigned codes to auditor-assigned codes, generating audit outcomes for various aspects including code accuracy, POA (Present on Admission) changes, abstraction correctness, and DRG (Diagnosis-Related Group)